Victoria Stodden

-Victoria Stodden is a statistician, associate professor of information sciences, and affiliate professor of statistics at the University of Illinois at Urbana–Champaign.
+Victoria Stodden is a statistician, associate professor of information sciences, and affiliate professor of statistics at the University of Southern California.
 She earned a B.A. in economics from the University of Ottawa, an MS in economics from the University of British Columbia, and both her law degree and a Ph.D. in statistics from Stanford University.

 Work

 Stodden's work focuses on facilitating the reproducibility of research, specifically in computational sciences.
 She is the founder of "Reproducible Research Standard" and the website ResearchCompendia.org, which was announced in 2015 to enable public verification of research and methods but went defunct in 2016.
 In 2020, Stodden proposed a set of guidelines for researchers working in data science, including the role of reproducible research.

 Her current focus lies in scientific research incentives, having said: "A big part of the work I am doing concerns the scientific reward structure.
 For example, my work on the Reproducible Research Standard is an effort to realign the intellectual property rules scientists are subject to, to be closer to our scientific norms."